AdrianParrilla/sc-SCENITH/README.md

 # sc-SCENITH

 Implementation of a pseudo-single cell metabolic calulation from flow cytometry data based on the SCENITH method, described by [Argüello et al. (2020)
 ](https://www.cell.com/cell-metabolism/fulltext/S1550-4131(20)30602-1?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS1550413120306021%3Fshowall%3Dtrue).
 We perform a variation of the original protocol to include a barcoding step during the treatment with metabolic inhibitors, which allows the conditions to be pooled and processed together, thereby increasing the robustness of the results.
-The scheme below illustrates the barcoding process and how the different conditions are separated during the analysis.
+The scheme below illustrates the barcoding process and how the different conditions are separated during the analysis.<br/>
 <br/>

 ![SCENITH_protocol](https://github.com/user-attachments/assets/2997ebdd-0370-4b4f-b834-711a0dae5083)